Ez-C99/tasman-dataeng-task/IMPLEMENTATION_DOC.md

 - The repo structure isn't necessarily set in stone and may need to be changed as I develop the solution
 - Because of the boilerplate and lack of actual dev work in this section, most of it can be offloaded to the LLM and I'll double check after
+- I've had some Python3.12 issues in the past in general so I need to make sure that the `python:3.12-slim` in my Dockerfile plays nice
 - (prompt)  "Below is my repo so far...
 Please give me the full repo setup and structure I'll for the rest of the project"

 **Repo Structure**